Month 7, Week 1

 Before your baby arrived, you and your partner probably spent plenty of time together chatting, going out socially, and exploring your sex lives together.

 Since you've become parents, though, you may have focused most of your time and attention on your new baby.
+Many changes will take place upon arrival of a baby and it is important to discuss stressors, worries and feelings with your partner.
 Spending quality time with your partner every day can strengthen your relationship.

 Try these ideas:

-Talk about your feelings.
+- Talk about your feelings.
 The stress of parenting an infant can be difficult to handle alone.
+You both may have different concerns and ways of coping with this new change and sharing them with each other may help.

-Reinstate date night.
+- Reinstate date night.
 Ask a friend or relative to watch your baby for a few hours so you can go to dinner or the movies, just like old times.
 Steer the conversation away from the baby.
+It is also very important to re-unite with each other.

 Your Baby's Development This Week